Approved Logo

 5 Year Gold Price Chart

-This chart is a great tool for helping to make future investment decisions.
+This chart is a great tool for making future investment decisions.
 As we’ll discuss, there are real-world events that can mean big changes in the price of gold.

 Year Year Open Year High Year Low Year Close Annual % Change